This page provides a number of important resources to support remote teaching and learning.

 Moodle has been updated to a new version and with a new "theme."
 The resources below introduce you to what has changed and how various aspects of Moodle work in relation to your courses.

 The Moodle courses set up at the beginning of the term are automatically populated with the class rosters.
 If you have difficulty locating your course(s) in Moodle, watch this short video to help.
-If you still have difficulties accessing your course(s), contact the ITS Help Desk for assistance.
+If you still have difficulties accessing your course(s), contact the ITS Service Desk for assistance.

 The following is a list of ways you can share various types of course materials and control how students interact with them.
 Each bullet below links to more detailed information.

 - Add a Quiz to Moodle and Questions from the Bank